KeatonBrink/distrubuted-chessboard-generation/README.md

 # distrubuted-chessboard-generation
-Distributed system for generating all potential moves of a chessboard.
+A distributed system for generating all potential moves of a chessboard.